fxmartin/fxmartin.github.io/_posts/2016-09-10-How-to-set-up-a-LCD-display.md

 sudo pip install psutil
 ```

-Check if the LCD display is recognized and collect its address ```sudo i2cdetect -y 1```.
+Check if the LCD display is recognized and collect its address with the command ```sudo i2cdetect -y 1```.
 You should get something like:

 ```
 0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f